Sat Oct 11 18:02:53 2014 UTC

 My work machine while developing this compiler from August 2013 through August 2104 was a Core 2 Duo E4700 (Conroe), and my request for something newer was placed on hold.
 Since the processor I had available did not support those instructions, the original design didn't use them.

 I am very pleased to report that my employer, Faculty of Informatics at Burapha University, provided me with a new Haswell refresh machine in September 2014.
 On September 13, 2014, I completed adding support for SSE4.1's PINSR[QD] & PINEXTR[QD] and now they are used when you supply the -4 option.
 The compiler still generates code for a Conroe by default, but when the -4 option is supplied the nicer SSE4.1 instruction sequences are used.
 Surprisingly, when testing on the i7-4790 the run time is essentially unchanged.
 However, reading the code is much nicer with the new instructions.
-The upcoming 1.7 version will include this work, but for now you have to pull from mercurial to get those changes.
+The just released 1.7 version includes this work.

 I have already started planning on adding support for AVX, but will maintain the ability to run on ancient Conroe hardware for people who need that ability.
 As of Septeber 14, 2014, AVX detection is working (use the -A option) and it automatically also includes the SSE4.1 support since AVX is a superset of SSE4.X, but no AVX code (beyond the detection) is actually generated yet.

 The overall structure is best described by the structure diagram.
 This compiler is simple and generates the assembly directly from the parse without using any explicit syntax tree or intermediate representation.Here is a list of the files that make up the compiler and their purpose.

 There is an included

 script that you can modify that automates the compilation process.
 If you

 want 32bit math for add, subtract, multiply, and divide you can use